-&lt;sup>4 FE-1 noted that in general, if the FDA did not provide 510(k) clearance for a change to Alaris, the pump could not ship with the feature.
+&lt;sup>7 FE-1 noted that in general, if the FDA did not provide 510(k) clearance for a change to Alaris, the pump could not ship with the feature.

-D. The Class Period: Defendants Mislead Investors about BD's Performance Prospects, Reliant on Alaris Sales, by Misrepresenting Severe Product and Regulatory Issues That Had Necessitated the Alaris Ship Hold

-193. As detailed below, Defendants made numerous Class Period statements regarding the ship hold, related Alaris matters and BD's FY20 Guidance that were rendered false and misleading by the omission of material undisclosed facts regarding the device and regulatory issues that were already keeping Alaris from the market.

-194. In these statements, Defendants: (i) described the ship hold as a brief Q1 pause for upgrades like those BD routinely made in the ordinary course; (ii) touted Alaris as a revenue driver that would help BD deliver its robust FY20 Guidance; and (iii) described discussions with the FDA as concerning mere implementation and timing matters-keeping from investors that the true state of affairs was far worse.
-In fact, Alaris was not being shipped because the FDA had expressly stated to BD that the product should not be shipping, after learning of myriad Alaris software issues.
-There was no near-term resolution in sight for the problem: BD knew needed fixes would necessitate 510(k) clearance, and had acknowledged as much to the FDA.
-But obtaining such clearance involved complex submissions and a challenging review process (as Defendants well knew from the failed Project Monterey attempt in 2018), for which BD was not yet prepared.
+(as Defendants well knew from the failed Project Monterey attempt in 2018), for which BD was not yet prepared.
 As a result, Alaris's return to market at all in FY20 was imperiled, and the notion that it could drive revenue growth for BD in the second-through-fourth quarters of FY20 had no reasonable basis.

-195. When Defendants, on and after November 5, 2019, provided investors with what appeared to be extensive detail about the Alaris ship hold, related FDA discussions, and Alaris's expected quick return to BD's FY20 revenue mix, they knew or had access to these true facts, but left them out, providing a materially incomplete and misleading picture to the market about these matters.

-1. Defendants Tell Investors That Alaris Revenue Will Be Briefly Delayed As Mundane Software "Upgrades" Are Completed During Q1 FY20, and Issue Ambitious FY20 Guidance Based on Alaris's Swift Return to Market

-196. Defendants' first materially false or misleading statements to the public markets at issue came on November 5, 2019, when, during a quarterly earnings call for the fourth quarter and full year of FY19 BD: (i) announced the Alaris ship hold; and (ii) announced its full FY19 earnings and issued FY20 Guidance.

-197. In announcing BD's FY19 results, Defendant Reidy highlighted the now longestablished theme of MMS unit market share gains driving BD Medical growth.
+- 195. When Defendants, on and after November 5, 2019, provided investors with what appeared to be extensive detail about the Alaris ship hold, related FDA discussions, and Alaris's expected quick return to BD's FY20 revenue mix, they knew or had access to these true facts, but left them out, providing a materially incomplete and misleading picture to the market about these matters. - 1.
+Defendants Tell Investors That Alaris Revenue Will Be Briefly Delayed As Mundane Software "Upgrades" Are Completed During Q1 FY20, and Issue Ambitious FY20 Guidance Based on Alaris's Swift Return to Market - 196.
+Defendants' first materially false or misleading statements to the public markets at issue came on November 5, 2019, when, during a quarterly earnings call for the fourth quarter and full year of FY19 BD: (i) announced the Alaris ship hold; and (ii) announced its full FY19 earnings and issued FY20 Guidance. - 197.
+In announcing BD's FY19 results, Defendant Reidy highlighted the now long-established theme of MMS unit market share gains driving BD Medical growth.
 Reidy stated: "BD Medical revenues grew 5.3% in the fourth quarter and 5.1% for the full fiscal year.
-As expected, fourth quarter performance in the Medical segment was driven by ongoing momentum and share gains in Medication Management Solutions [MMS] and continued strength in Pharmaceutical Systems."

-198. Defendants Forlenza and Reidy then announced BD's FY20 Guidance, which included revenue growth of 5% to 5.5% and earnings per share between \$12.50 and \$12.65.
+As expected, fourth quarter performance in the Medical segment was driven by ongoing momentum and share gains in Medication Management Solutions [MMS] and continued strength in Pharmaceutical Systems." - 198.
+Defendants Forlenza and Reidy then announced BD's FY20 Guidance, which included revenue growth of 5% to 5.5% and earnings per share between \$12.50 and \$12.65.

 Focusing investors' attention specifically on BD Medical, Reidy added that the Company was forecasting strong revenue growth of 4% to 5% in that segment alone.